-I am a first year PhD student in the Computer Science department at Cornell.
+I am a second year PhD student in the Computer Science department at Cornell.

-I am advised by Professor Lorenzo Alvisi and am funded by a Cornell University Fellowship.
+I am advised by Professor Lorenzo Alvisi.
 My research interests are in building fault-tolerant, scalable, geo-replicated distributed systems.

 - Qi Huang, Petchean Ang, Peter Knowles, Tomasz Nykiel, Iaroslav Tverdokhlib, Amit Yajurvedi, Paul Dapolito VI, Xifan Yan, Maxim Bykov, Chuen Liang, Mohit Talwar, Abhishek Mathur, Sachin Kulkarni, Matthew Burke, Wyatt Lloyd.
 SVE: Distributed Video Processing at Facebook Scale.
 In Proceedings of the 26th ACM Symposium on Operating Systems Principles (SOSP 17), October 2017. [pdf][doi]